Loading...

 Discussing and Computing Tax

-Here is a quick word on what the solar tax credit means for all those readers who just found out about the solar tax credits.
+Here is a quick word on what the solar tax credit means for all those readers who just learned about the solar tax credits.

 Solar Tax Credit is also called ITC.
-It’s worth 26% federal tax credit of the total cost of your solar energy system.
-So, if you are liable for federal income tax and purchased your solar panels through cash or loan, you are eligible to apply for the tax incentives.
+It’s worth a 26% federal tax credit of the total cost of your solar energy system.
+So, if you are liable for federal income tax and purchased your solar panels through cash or loan, you can apply for the tax incentives.

-However, you cannot claim any tax credit if you purchased the system through leasing or PPA (power purchase agreement) financing.
+However, you cannot claim the tax credit if you purchased the system through leasing or PPA (power purchase agreement) financing.

 Federal Solar Tax Mechanism

-This means that you get credit for installing solar panels if you have purchased them.
+This means you get credit for installing solar panels if you purchase them.
 The amount of tax eligible applies to:

 • Cost of equipment